splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-swarm-rhel7.md

       - /opt/sc4s/tls:/opt/syslog-ng/tls
 ```

-* NOTE:  While strictly optional, it is recommended that you create and/or download all files and directories referenced in the yml template
-above (`volumes` declarations) according to the configuration steps that follow.
-The TLS options are described in the "Configuration" section.
+* NOTE:  If you use the default `volumes` declarations as-is from the `docker-compose.yml`  file template example, do create and/or download all files and directories referenced in the file according to the configuration steps that follow.
+The TLS-specific options are described in the "Configure the sc4s environment" section.
 Failure to match the volume specification in the `yml` file with what exists locally will result in startup errors.

 ## Configure the SC4S environment

-Create the following file ``/opt/sc4s/env_file`` and add the environment variables below:
+Create a file named ``/opt/sc4s/env_file`` and add the following environment variables:

-* Update ``SPLUNK_HEC_URL`` and ``SPLUNK_HEC_TOKEN`` to reflect the correct values for your environment

-* Set `SC4S_DEST_SPLUNK_HEC_WORKERS` to match the number of indexers and/or HWFs with HEC endpoints.
-If the endpoint is a VIP,
-match this value to the total number of indexers behind the load balancer.

-* NOTE:  Splunk Connect for Syslog defaults to secure configurations.
-If you are not using trusted SSL certificates, be sure to
-uncomment the last line in the example below.

 ```dotenv
 SPLUNK_HEC_URL=https://splunk.smg.aws:8088/services/collector/event